Convert Currencies With Excel – 5 Minutes Or Less!

 When the same data is to be made accessible to multiple regions, it may need to be converted into the functional currency of that region.

-Simply build a conversion tool of your own through Power Query or use Kutools.
+To solve this, they can simply build a conversion tool through Power Query or use Kutools.

 Converting Currency With Formulas